 The chancel wagon roof is embellished with fascinating medieval carvings.
 These carvings are extremely rare, some are possibly unique, and depict ordinary people, animals and mythical creatures.

-We recently published a book detailing all the carvings, together with some fascinating information about these important medieval features.
-It created a good deal of academic interest and has needed to be updated and reprinted as the first edition sold out.
+We recently published a book detailing the chancel carvings, together with some fascinating information about these important medieval features.
+It created a good deal of academic interest and is now in its third edition.
+For information about how to purchase see https://gazeleychurch.org/men-myths-and-monsters/.

 The church is open for private prayer every day.
 Rev. Chris is available for support, but, for many people, finding God is a private matter.
 See: https://www.churchofengland.org/our-faith/everyday-faith